karakun/karakun.github.io/rico.md

 * Upgrade the [Angular Adapter](https://github.com/rico-projects/rico-angular) to Angular 8
 * Upgrade support for WebComponents (currently outdated [Polymer Adapter](https://github.com/rico-projects/rico-polymer))

 Rico is a open-source project funded by the projects creating the solutions it helps to build.
-If you want to influence the timeline or prioritize the next steps in Rico development or add your own items to the list, please [contact us](mailto:info@karakun.com) .
+If you want to influence the timeline, prioritize the next steps in Rico development or add your own items to the list, please [contact us](mailto:info@karakun.com).